 In place since 2008, these historic replicas are now Vancouver’s top tourist destination.

 We’d heard about Stanley Park and we could see it from our hotel window, so it made sense that we’d explore the park.
 We only had the morning to explore the city before boarding the Crystal Symphony to begin our cruise to Alaska so we didn’t want to stray too far from Canada Place.

 From my pre-holiday research, I had the totems on my ‘to visit’ list so we picked up some bikes in Coal Harbour and cycled into the park to find the Totem Poles.

 The Totem Pole ‘park’ is a small collection of modern interpretations and historical replicas from the Salish people.
-The Salish are a diverse collection indigenous First Nations tribes on the Pacific Northwest Coast.
+The Salish were a diverse collection indigenous First Nations tribes on the Pacific Northwest Coast.

 Entering the ‘Poles park’ you are greeted by this new totem pole.

 It is the Rose Cole Yelton Memorial Totem Pole.
 She was the last surviving resident of the Brockton Community that lived in the area.
 This Totem Pole stands in front of where her house once stood.
 We can also see a collection of replica totem poles, including my favourite, the Thunderbird House Post Totem Pole.